2digits-sk/ansible-jumpstart/presentation.md

  - in your inventory
  - in roles
  - at the command line
- - at runtime via register:
+ - at runtime via register

 ---